08.04.06

 (NOTE: Everything I know about English politics I learned from “Yes, Minister”!)

-8. Taiwan Echo said,
+6. Taiwan Echo

 David,